lanceydancey/mcgrath/secdevops/hw1.md

 ## Tasks

-1. Create a [GitLab repo](https://gitlab.cecs.pdx.edu/) called `secdevops-<ODIN>` and clone it to your local machine.
+1. Create a [GitLab repo](https://gitlab.cecs.pdx.edu/) called `secdevops-<CECS>` (replace <CECS> with your actual MCECS username) and clone it to your local machine.
 You will be using this repo for the rest of the term.
-This repo exists on the CECS intranet.
+This repo exists on the CECS intranet, and uses your CECS credentials for authentication.
 1. Create a folder within the repo called `hw1`.
 This is where you will add documentation regarding this assignment.
 1. Now that you have your repo set up, we'll be turning to the VMs.
 Follow one of the [macOS](../vms_on_macos.md) or [Windows](../hyper-v.md) instructions to get a pair of VMs setup and configured.
 I would suggest you document everything you did in a markdown file in your repo called `hw1.md`.
    1. Take a screenshot of the FreeBSD VM with the output of the command `ifconfig` showing.
 Add this to your repo and include it in your `hw1.md` file.